sigasi/sigasi_insights/manual/editor.md

 ### Disable Verilog Error Markers

 _Note that Sigasi Studio does not cover the entire SystemVerilog grammar yet.
 So if you are using _'unsupported'_ syntax, you will see lots of incorrect [syntax error markers](#type-time-syntax-error-reporting).
 You can disable these error markers by pressing **Ctrl-3** and typing `Toggle Verilog error markers`.
 Next close and re-open all open Verilog editors to force a refresh._

+## Format

+Press **Ctrl+Shift+F** to format your current SystemVerilog file.

+The current formatter implementation corrects indentation only.

 ## Smart Indentation {: #smartindent-verilog}